How we work

 In order to be effective at grass-roots level and to represent of our community’s views, we gather feedback and disseminate information through local people.
 Much of this is done via the many tenants’ and residents’ associations that were encouraged and established by the CGCA during the 1970’s, in response to the threat of wholesale demolition of the area.
 Most represent the larger blocks of flats, which now house a mix of social and private tenants and owners.
 Their support is invaluable.
 We also work through ‘street reps’ and ‘block reps’ where there is no formal residents’ association.

-The CGCA is a member of the West End Community Network of amenity societies, the Westminster Amenity Societies Forum and the London Forum of Civic and Amenity societies.
+Neighbouring amenity societies with which the CGCA works regularly include The Soho Society, the Bloomsbury Association and the Fitzrovia Neighbourhood AssociationBloomsbury Conservation Areas Advisory Committee is the formal consultee for planning matters on the Camden side, whilst CGCA is itself the formal consultee for the Westminster side.
+The CGCA is an active member of the West End Community Network of amenity societies, the Westminster Amenity Societies Forum and the London Forum of Civic and Amenity societies.

 The Covent Garden Area Trust